-When the component does not support configuring the Shareability domain

-The Shareability domain for message signaled interrupts is IMPLEMENTATION DEFINED.

-Defines the Shareability domain for message signaled interrupts.
+When the component supports configuring the Shareability domain for message signaled interrupts Defines the Shareability domain for message signaled interrupts.
 The possible values of this field are:

 0b00 Not shared.

 0b10 Outer Shareable.

 0b11 Inner Shareable.

 This field is ignored when ERRCRICR2.MemAttr specifies any of the following memory types: